-\The Fire Safety Report section only applies to the San Marcos Campus as Round Rock does not currently have any student housing facilities.\
+The Fire Safety Report section only applies to the San Marcos Campus as the Round Rock and ALERRT Center campuses do not currently have any student housing facilities.

 To request a paper copy of this report, please contact Institutional Compliance and Ethics at cleryreport@txstate.edu, Elliott Hall A 3rd Floor or call 512-245-4961.